Split Payments for Swiss marketplaces: How automatic payment splitting works

 Published:

-Split Payment means that a buyer payment on a marketplace is automatically split into several amounts – typically into the seller's share, the platform's commission and any fees.
-For Swiss marketplaces, this model is particularly relevant because it allows the platform operator to never hold customer funds itself on a separate account – and thus generally avoid regulatory obligations under the Banking Act (BankG) and the Anti-Money Laundering Act (GwG).
+Split payment means that a buyer's payment on a marketplace is automatically split into multiple amounts – typically into the seller's share, the platform's commission and any fees.
+For Swiss marketplaces, this model is particularly relevant because it allows the platform operator to never hold customer funds on their own account – and thus generally avoid regulatory obligations under the Banking Act (BankG) and the Anti-Money Laundering Act (GwG).

-This guide explains how Split Payments work technically, which payment flow models exist, how refunds and chargebacks work with split payments and what Swiss SMEs need to watch for when setting them up.
+This guide explains how split payments work technically, what payment flow models exist, how refunds and chargebacks work for split payments, and what Swiss SMEs need to consider when setting them up.

-A Split Payment means the automatic split of a single transaction to several recipients at the time of payment.
-The buyer pays a total amount – in the background, the Payment Service Provider (PSP) distributes the money according to predefined rules to the parties involved.
+Split payment refers to the automatic splitting of a single transaction among multiple recipients at the time of payment.
+The buyer pays a total amount – in the background, the payment service provider (PSP) distributes the money to the participating parties according to predefined rules.

-In the context of a marketplace, these are usually three money flows:
+In the context of a marketplace, these are usually three financial flows:

-• Merchant share: The amount due to the seller for their product or service.
+• Merchant share: The amount to which the seller is entitled for their product or service.

-• Platform commission: The fee that the marketplace operator retains as intermediary – typically a percentage of the goods value.
+• Platform commission: The fee that the marketplace operator retains as an intermediary – typically a percentage of the value of the goods.

-• Transaction fee: The PSP's costs for payment processing (e.g. credit card fees, TWINT fees).
+• Transaction fee: The PSP's costs for processing the payment (e.g. credit card fees, TWINT fees).

-The key point: The split happens at the PSP, not on the marketplace operator's account.
-The platform operator only sees its commission on its account – the customer funds flow directly to the seller.
+The crucial point: The split happens at the PSP, not on the account of the marketplace operator.
+The platform operator only sees their commission on their account – the customer funds flow directly to the seller.

 Item